 Associate Professor

-Dr. Baichun Feng has a BA in Civil Engineering from Tsinghua University, a MS in Transportation Engineering and a minor in Statistics from University of Minnesota and a PhD in Industrial Engineering & Operations Research from The Pennsylvania State University.
-Baichun’s research interests focus on understanding the complexities of outsourcing and supply chain management.
-Baichun also has been working in the area of transportation and the interface of finance and operations management.
-Baichun’s research work has been published at Productions and Operations management, International Journal of Production Research, Decision Sciences, European Journal of Operational Research.
-Information Technology and Management and Transportation Research Record.
+Baichun Feng, PhD, earned a BA in Civil Engineering from Tsinghua University, an MS in Transportation Engineering with a minor in Statistics from University of Minnesota, and a PhD in Industrial Engineering and Operations Research from The Pennsylvania State University.
+Feng’s research focuses on the complexities of outsourcing and supply chain management.
+He also studies transportation and the interface of finance and operations management.
+Feng’s work has been published in Productions and Operations Management, International Journal of Production Research, Decision Sciences, European Journal of Operational Research, Information Technology and Management, and Transportation Research Record.

 Steve Hinson